COVID: US reports global record of 1 million daily cases | DW | 04.01.2022

 During the current omicron-driven wave, the rolling average over seven days — which experts see as more reliable — was 486,000 cases per day as of Monday evening, the university said.

+While early data suggests omicron is less severe than previous coronavirus variants, Fauci warned hospitalizations could surge because of how quickly it spreads.

-Authorities hope to avoid mass disruption while at the same time protecting public health as infections hit new highs across US states.
+Authorities hope to avoid mass disruption while at the same time protecting public health.

 Last week, the Centers for Disease Control and Prevention (CDC) cut the recommended COVID-19 isolation period from 10 days to five.